jamcha-aa/Annin/README.md

 - Quick launch ([less than 1.5s on average](http://webpagetest.org/result/190523_GK_01980d46aa246a4b06a1fbad23bd22f7/))
 - Simple, distraction-free appearance
 - Respects your privacy
   - Annin does not collect or store any data.
-Everytime you click "save" icon or `Ctrl + s`, texts are downloaded as `2019-05-01-00-00-00.md`.
+Everytime you click "save" icon or `Ctrl + s`, texts are downloaded as `2019-05-01 Wed 00-00-00.md`.

 ### Misc
 - The window of Annin is fixed with 740 x 500 for my chromebook (its resolution is only 1366 x 768).